raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 A dialog will pop up to install the latest version of the MicroPython firmware on your Raspberry Pi Pico.

-Click 'Install' button to copy the firmware to the Raspberry Pi Pico.
+Click the **Install** button to copy the firmware to the Raspberry Pi Pico.

 ![Firmware install](images/thonny-install-micropython-pico.png)

-Wait for the installation to complete and click 'Close'.
+Wait for the installation to complete and click **Close**.

 --- /task ---